tav/gitfund/mvp/app/page/gitfund.md

 * Their current process requires a lot of manual steps.
 The only manual step we will have is a pretty light check to ensure that a project being listed is actually open source.

-* Their current model/implementation is pretty US-centric and ignores a lot of regulatory issues in other countries.
+* Their current model/implementation is pretty US-centric and doesn't deal with a lot of regulatory issues in other countries.
 In contrast, we will serve as much of the global open source community as possible — starting with 15+ countries.

 #### What are your major cost centers?